 Special Education Events

-The residency didactics program, under the oversight of Associate Program Director Lindsey Pershern M.D., reserves three didactics afternoons each academic year for special programs that are proposed and planned by residents with faculty support.
-Past topics for the special seminars have included mental health advocacy, domestic violence, psychiatry and the visual arts, LGBT mental health, psychiatry and the performing arts, religion and psychiatry, mental health policy, the opiate crisis, social determinants of health and marginalization, discussing adverse events, mental health court testimony; a mock trial experience, firearms and suicide risk, psychiatry’s response to mass shootings, African-Americans and psychiatry; issues of race and culture and Latino culture and mental health.
+The residency didactics program, under the oversight of Molly Camp, M.D., reserves three didactics afternoons each academic year for special programs that are proposed and planned by residents with faculty support.
+Past topics for the special seminars have included mental health advocacy, domestic violence, psychiatry and the visual arts, LGBT mental health, psychiatry and the performing arts, religion and psychiatry, mental health policy, the opiate crisis, social determinants of health and marginalization, discussing adverse events, mental health court testimony; a mock trial experience, firearms and suicide risk, psychiatry’s response to mass shootings, African Americans and psychiatry; issues of race and culture; and Latino culture and mental health.
 Residents continue to plan engaging programs each year.
-Several special programs are described below.
+Several special programs are described below as examples.

 Latino Culture and Mental Health

-This special seminar was presented September 2017 and held at the Latino Cultural Center.
-There were presentations from residents discussing the history and nuances of Latino vs. Hispanic vs. country-specific identities as well as culture-bound syndromes.
-There was also a panel of health professionals, including Parkland’s CMO, the founder and CEO of Centro de Mi Salud, and a physician at Child & Family Guidance, who all speak Spanish.
-They were tasked with sharing their experience as Latino/Hispanic health professionals and treating patients of Latino/Hispanic origin.
-They answered questions about common pitfalls and general guidance for treating patients with Latino roots and culture.
-The seminar then shifted to a presentation by an artist that showcased art from Latino artists and the “New Codex Oaxaca- Immigration and Cultural Memory” project.
-Finally, residents were invited to participate in creating their own art in the form of collages.
-For those who volunteered to donate their pieces, their collages are temporarily on display in the resident lounge.
+A special seminar on Latino Culture and Mental Health was presented September 2017 and held at the Latino Cultural Center.
+Presentations from residents discussed the history and nuances of Latino vs. Hispanic vs. country-specific identities, as well as culture-bound syndromes.
+There was also a panel of health professionals, including Parkland’s chief medical officer, the founder and chief executive officer of Centro de Mi Salud, and a physician at Child & Family Guidance, all Spanish speakers.
+They were tasked with sharing their experience as Latinx/Hispanic health professionals and treating patients of Latinx/Hispanic origin.
+They answered questions about common pitfalls and general guidance for treating patients with Latinx roots and culture.
+The seminar then shifted to a presentation by an artist that showcased art from Latinx artists and the “New Codex Oaxaca: Immigration and Cultural Memory” project.
+Residents were invited to participate in creating their own art in the form of collages.
+Collages from those who volunteered to donate their pieces were displayed in the resident lounge.

 LGBT Mental Health